Continual Learning via Ensemble-Based Depth-Wise Masked Autoencoders for Data Quality Monitoring in High-Energy Physics: INTRODUCTION

 \section{INTRODUCTION}

 In recent decades, machine learning (ML) based approaches have rapidly become the preeminent methods used in a wide range of scientific and engineering fields~\cite{Wang2023}.
 One such domain that has been revolutionized by the inclusion of ML is anomaly detection (AD).
 AD is broadly defined as the identification of data points that deviate significantly from the expected distribution of a dataset, and which can often be indicative of errors, failures, or other atypical system level conditions.
 AD has long been an important effort in many endeavors ranging from manufacturing quality control and scientific discovery, to cybersecurity and even spam filtering in emails.
-The recent inclusion of ML has allowed for many AD tasks, which previously relied heavily on human operators, to be automated, resulting in higher throughput and improved accuracy~\cite{Kumari}.
-One such instances is in the field of high energy physics (HEP), where experiments such as those conducted at CERN's Large Hadron Collider (LHC) have traditionally relied on human operators to monitor incoming particle interaction data to ensure the detectors are producing high-quality data that is suitable for future physics analyses~\cite{refId0}, an effort referred to as data quality monitoring (DQM).
+The recent inclusion of ML has allowed for the automation of many AD tasks that previously relied heavily on human operators, resulting in higher throughput and improved accuracy~\cite{Kumari}.
+One such instances is in the field of high energy physics (HEP), where experiments such as those conducted at CERN's Large Hadron Collider (LHC) have traditionally relied on human operators to monitor incoming particle interaction data to ensure the detectors are producing high-quality data that is suitable for future physics analyses~\cite{refId0}.
+This effort is referred to as data quality monitoring (DQM).
 The introduction of ML-based DQM methods in HEP has led to significant improvements in accuracy, often surpassing human-level performance~\cite{pol_2020,BELIS2024100091, HEPMLPaper1, HEPMLPaper2, HEPMLPaper3}.
 A critical challenge that has received comparatively less attention, however, is the susceptibility of ML-based DQM methods to shifts in the underlying data distribution.
 HEP detectors operate under extreme conditions, including high radiation environments, cryogenic temperatures, and strong magnetic fields.
 These conditions can induce gradual or abrupt degradation of detector components, leading to shifts in the incoming data streams, even for data that is non-anomalous~\cite{Strobbe_2017}.
-For ML-based DQM systems trained on static datasets, such distributional shifts can cause severe performance degradation, a phenomenon we refer to as \textit{model degradation}, and the rejection of data which otherwise should have been labeled as being anomaly-free.
+For ML-based DQM systems trained on static datasets, such distributional shifts can cause severe performance degradation, a phenomenon we refer to as \textit{model degradation}.
+As a result of model degradation, anomaly-free data may be incorrectly classified as anomalous.
 The need to address such challenges motivates the field of continual machine learning (CML), which seeks to develop architectures that can continuously adapt to new data streams while preserving capabilities learned from previous data streams.
 In this work, we present a novel ML architecture for use in DQM and AD more generally that achieves competitive performance relative to current state-of-the-art approaches in the HEP domain.
 Our proposed architecture is significantly more lightweight, requiring approximately $1/100^{th}$ of the total parameters compared to existing architectures.
 Furthermore, we introduce a straightforward ensemble-based CML strategy that effectively mitigates model degradation, leading to improved performance on evolving data streams compared to single-model baselines.